Plate IQ

 Purchase Size Impact on Ketchup Shortage

-You may have seen the news about the nation-wide ketchup shortage back in April (an age ago!), where we provided some data on rising ketchup prices to the Wall Street Journal.
+You may have seen the news about the nation-wide ketchup shortage back in April, where we provided some data on rising ketchup prices to the Wall Street Journal.

-Well, 3 months later, we now have a clearer picture on how you, as the restaurant operator, can strategize your ketchup purchase size for the best costs:
+Well, three months later, we now have a clearer picture on how you, as the restaurant operator, can strategize your ketchup purchase size for the best costs:

 Make the switch and get prices similar to bulk!